PhilipTeri/Machine-Learnine-Predicting-Tips-From-Taxi-Data/README.md

 ### Future Improvements

-• See if I can find data on tipping using different payment methods.
+<br>• See if I can find data on tipping using different payment methods.
-• Try adding the time of trip feature and see if it makes a difference.
+<br>• Try adding the time of trip feature and see if it makes a difference.
-• Use more data, try running this for a whole year rather than a sample from 3 months.
+<br>• Use more data, try running this for a whole year rather than a sample from 3 months.